-An ultrasound can provide a non-invasive view of the gallbladder, pancreas, thyroid, and testicles as well as other organs in the body.
+An ultrasound can provide a non-invasive view of the leg, arm, neck, heart, as well as other organs in the body.
 Sonography is also utilized to guide surgeons’ movements during biopsies or other medical procedures.

 What should I wear?